 Saratoga Food Fanatic: “A Legend Closes, Dizzy Chicken to Come”

-Saratoga Social: “Great new eatery coming this summer!”
+Saratoga Social (Link no longer available): “Great new eatery coming this summer!”